Skip to Content

 Instructions:

-Before you begin, keep in mind that the chicken needs to marinate for at least 2 hours, but can soak for up to 24.
+Not you’ll want to marinate the chicken for at least 2 hours, but you can soak it for up to 24.
 The longer it marinates the more flavor it will have, but don’t overdo it!

 If you’re making the sauce a few hours ahead of time, store it covered in the fridge until ready to use.

-This is the process that we follow, but you can definitely adjust it to your own timeline!
+This is the process that I follow, but you can definitely adjust it to your own timeline!

 Step 1: